simondilhas/qto_buccaneer/README.md

 Our compass points to **open standards**, **hands-on knowledge**, and **giving you full control** over your quantity takeoffs.

-> True pirates don’t depend on kings.
+> True pirates don't depend on kings.
 > They build their own ships — and borrow a map when it saves time.

 ---